furkan-asani/bosch-data-engineer/README.md

 # Data Synchronization Service
 ## Overview
 This project is a Data Synchronization Service that keeps product and vendor information up-to-date between a REST API and a database.
 It's designed to ensure that our records always reflect the latest data from the remote source.
-This project showcases my ability to integrate different systems and manage data efficiently, which I believe are valuable skills for a position at Bosch.
+This project showcases my ability to integrate different systems and manage data efficiently, which I believe are valuable skills for a position at Bosch Rexroth.

 ## How It Works (Concise Version)
 1. Check Last Update: The service checks when the last synchronization was performed.